sans-blue-team/DeepBlueCLI/README.md

 - [Usage](#usage)
 - [Examples](#examples)
 - [Logging setup](#logging-setup)
+- See the [DeepBlue.py Readme](README-DeepBlue.py.md) for information ob DeepBlue.py
 - See the [DeepWhite Readme](DeepWhite.md) for information on DeepWhite (detective whitelisting using Sysmon event logs)

 ## Usage: